fsr/artemis-python/slides/Exceptions and Context managers.md

  - `__exit__` receives the exception class, its instance and traceback (information where it was raised) which may be `None`

-   - is always executed when exiting the `with` stement like `finally`
+   - is always executed when exiting the `with` statement

    - can handle the exception by returning `True`